Who we are & what we do

 Parish Council Elections

 At the last election on Thursday 7th May 2015, seven Councillors were re-elected, leaving one vacancy.
-There have since been two councillors leave and one co-option creating a total of two vacancies for parish councillors.
+For a list of current Councillors, please see our 'Councillors' page.

 Our councillors are elected or co-opted.
 If you would like to become a councillor or find out more about what they do then please contact the Parish Office.